 We’ve seen the range of available smart home gadgets expand rapidly over the last decade.
 Name an everyday appliance or gadget in your house, and there’s a good chance that there’s a smart version of it.
 If you’ve been thinking about turning your ordinary home into a smart one, there’s a range of essential smart home gadgets that make for an excellent starting point.

-This bundle includes two Tile Mates and two Tile Slims – the latter of which can fit neatly into your wallet.
+This bundle includes a Tile Pro and a Tile Slim – the latter of which can fit neatly into your wallet.

 Why not start with the humble alarm clock?
 Strictly speaking that’s not the Echo Show 5’s only use, but its small size does lend itself to sitting beside your bed, making smart home control, room monitoring and more available with a simple call to Amazon’s Alexa assistant.
-It also doesn’t hurt that it’s one of the least expensive smart home hubs you can buy, coming in at under $130 (but if you get in quick smart it’s on sale for $99 right now).
+It also doesn’t hurt that it’s one of the least expensive smart home hubs you can buy, coming in at under $120.

 Your home is probably awash with Wi-Fi, but did you ever consider using that Wi-Fi to help you maintain a healthy body weight?
 That’s where the Withings Body Weight and BMI Wi-Fi scales step in – or more accurately, where you step onto them – to let you easily track a range of body statistics for not only your use, but also up to 7 other family members in total.
 It’s even capable of tracking pregnancy weight while you’re expecting – and of course then tracking your healthy weight management afterwards too.